God Gave Rock and Roll to You: Petra

-"God Gave Rock and Roll to You" was covered, with additional lyrics not found in the original recording, by American Christian rock band Petra for their 1977 album Come and Join Us and their 1984 album Beat the System.
+"God Gave Rock and Roll to You" was covered, by American Christian rock band Petra for their 1977 album Come and Join Us and their 1984 album Beat the System.
+Bob Hartman wrote different verse lyrics to give it a spiritual dimension.
+The song was also covered in 1993 by Bride featuring D.O.C.

 Kiss

 American hard rock band Kiss covered the song in 1991 as "God Gave Rock 'n' Roll to You II" for the soundtrack to Bill & Ted's Bogus Journey.
 The track was released as a single in 1991 and appeared on the band's 1992 album Revenge.

-Though the power ballad covered the original Argent 1973 version "God Gave Rock and Roll to You", it had substantially modified lyrics in the verses, thus the reason behind the slight change in the name of the song.
+Though the power ballad covered the original Argent 1973 version "God Gave Rock and Roll to You", it had modified lyrics in the verses, thus the reason behind the slight change in the name of the song.
 It is one of the few songs from Kiss' "non-makeup era" to be played live since the band returned to wearing their trademark makeup in 1996.